 The Osprey Farpoint 40 is without a doubt one of the best travel backpacks you can buy!

-One of the best features of this backpack is that it’s front-loading instead of top-loading.
+One of this backpack’s best features is its front-loading instead of top-loading.

-What this means is that instead of having an open compartment at the top, it’s at the front instead.
+This means that instead of having an open compartment at the top, it’s at the front instead.

 This makes it much easier when you’re trying to find what you want from your backpack!